-Kim Rygiel is Associate Professor in the Department of Political Science at Wilfrid Laurier University and teaches in the Master of International Public Policy Program (MIPP) at the Balsillie School of International Affairs and is also a research associate with Laurier’s International Migration Research Centre (IMRC).
-Her research focuses on border security, migration and citizenship within North America and in Europe particularly Calais, France and the Turkish-Greek border.
+Kim Rygiel is Associate Professor in the Department of Political Science at Wilfrid Laurier University and the Balsillie School of International Affairs and is the former Associate Director and current Interim Director with Laurier’s International Migration Research Centre (IMRC).
+Her research focuses on border security, migration and citizenship politics within North America and in Europe.

 Professor Rygiel’s current research projects include two SSHRC funded projects:

 The first “Living with others: Fostering cultural pluralism through citizenship politics,” investigates why, how and under what conditions some communities are more open to cultural difference than others; what types of projects facilitate openness to newcomers and how do citizens and non-citizens participate in these projects in ways that transform understandings of citizenship and belonging (conducted with Feyzi Baban, Trent University and collaborator Fuat Keyman, Sabanci University).

 The second project, “Humanitarian Aid, Citizenship Politics, and the Governance of Syrian Refugees in Turkey,” investigates the nature of humanitarian aid responses to emergencies involving Syrian refugees in Turkey (conducted with Suzan Ilcan, University of Waterloo and Feyzi Baban, Trent University).
 She is also working on a co-authored book with S. Ilcan and F. Baban on this research (forthcoming, McGill-Queen’s University Press).